 Now, I am not suggesting she hasn’t done this already.

 This approach refers to a previous post that discusses how to “Show, Don’t Tell” us a story.
-Then at the story's conclusion, hopefully, we can see that the couple lived happily ever after.
+Hopefully, at the story's conclusion, we can see that the couple lived happily ever after.

 If you have a more complicated family myth, you may want to leverage the Appendix section to debunk the story.